LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeShort.md

 Cool.
 Let's do this.

+Make sure you have Skyrim Anniversary Edition.
+Yes, this includes the recent $20 add-on.
+No, it is not negotiable.

+If you haven't already done this since purchasing AE, launch the game through Steam and allow Skyrim to download all the Creation Club files.

+Close the game.

 Open Wabbajack.
 Download Tempus Maledictum from the gallery.

 Set the installation and download locations to blank folders.
 Shared downloads folders are fine if you have multiple lists installed.